 Tonyrefail Community School scale Pen-y-Fan

-Students from Tonyrefail Community School took on the challenge of climbing Pen-y-Fan, the highest peak in South Wales, to raise money for their upcoming trip to Kenya.
-Tia-Louise, one of the 30 students from the school who will be travelling to Kenya to volunteer with our partner projects, raised an incredible £493 for her trip from the climb.
-The countdown is now well and truly on, and the group are making great progress with their fundraising.
+Students from Tonyrefail Community School took on the challenge of climbing Pen-y-Fan, the highest peak in South Wales, to raise money for their trip to Kenya.
+Tia-Louise, one of the 30 students from the school who travelled to Kenya to volunteer with our partner projects, raised an incredible £493 from the climb.
+The group did incredibly well with their fundraising, and greatly enjoyed their volunteering experience.
 Well done, everyone!

 Lauren gets baking for her trip to Kenya

-Lauren, a student at Springfield School, has been incredibly busy with her fundraising ahead of her trip to Kenya this summer.
-As well as car boot sales, bag packing, car washes, and cake sales, Lauren has made dream catchers, helped out at her local dance school, and baked some amazing cakes, including this Christmas cake and an 80th birthday cake.
-She has now raised the full amount needed for her trip, which is a great achievement.
+Lauren, a student at Springfield School, was very creative with her fundraising in the run-up to her trip to Kenya.
+As well as car boot sales, bag packing, car washes, and cake sales, Lauren made dream catchers, helped out at her local dance school, and baked some amazing cakes, including this Christmas cake and an 80th birthday cake.
+She managed to raise the full amount needed for her trip, which is a great achievement.
 Well done, Lauren!